Coat: As they are long-haired, Shih Tzus need daily, careful grooming

 A dog’s urinary system removes waste from the body via the urine.
 The system is made up of the kidney, the ureters (which connect the kidneys to the bladder), the bladder itself and the urethra (which delivers urine from the body).
 Urinary disorders can crop up in any of these areas.
 Shih Tzus are particularly prone to a condition where crystals and stones form in the bladder (urolithiasis).
 Treatment often involves changing the dog’s diet, or occasionally surgical removal of the stones, allowing the dog to enjoy a normal and happy life.

-We paid £2,478 to treat Jessica the Shih-Tzu for Urinary system disorder in 2015
+We paid £2,654 to treat Alfie the dog for urinary system disorder in 2016